 - A wide range of tax-efficient investment options

 - 24/7 account management 365 days a year

 - You’re not just a customer, You’re a member

 - Perks and freebies

-Expect your new private bank to treat you a little bit differently in other ways too.
-When was the last time someone at your local bank sent you a bottle of single malt whiskey for your birthday or acquired debenture tickets for you and your family at Wimbledon.
+Expect your new private bank to treat you a little bit different in other ways too.
+When was the last time someone at your local bank sent you a bottle of single malt whiskey for your birthday or acquired debenture tickets for you and your family at Wimbledon?

 Is My Money Protected in a Private Bank?

 Assuming that you use a private bank that is registered in the UK (of course you will) your money is protected in the same way as at a high street equivalent.
 The Financial Services Compensation Scheme (FSCS) covers any money held in savings products (including any interest) in all banks up to £85,000.
 However, as many of Englands most famous private banks have been trading for over 300 years there is little chance of the FSCS ever being called upon.

 Who Should I Bank With?